Marjorie Taylor Greene targeted by attempted swatting call for roughly 8th time, this one on Christmas Day

 "I was just swatted.
 This is like the 8th time.
 On Christmas with my family here.
 My local police are the GREATEST and shouldn't have to deal with this," Greene wrote in a post on X, formerly known as Twitter.

 A man in New York called the Georgia suicide hotline just before 11 a.m.
-Monday, claiming he'd shot his girlfriend at Greene's home and was going to kill himself next, Madden said.
+Monday, claiming he'd shot his girlfriend at the address of Greene's home and was going to kill himself next, Madden said.
 The call was quickly transferred to police when suicide hotline responders recognized the Georgia congresswoman's address.

 The department said it contacted Greene's private security detail to confirm she was safe and that there was no emergency at her residence.
 The call was then determined to be a swatting attempt, so the police response was canceled en route, Madden explained.